 Objectives: To examine the burden of work-related injuries among immigrants to Canada compared to Canadian-born labour force participants.

-Results: Immigrant men in their first five years in Canada reported lower rates of activity limiting injuries compared to Canadian-born respondents.
-Surprisingly, the percent of injuries that required medical attention was much higher among recent immigrants compared to Canadian-born respondents, resulting in an increased risk of activity limiting injuries requiring medical attention among immigrant men, compared to Canadian-born labour force participants.
+Results: Immigrant men in their first 5 years in Canada reported lower rates of activity limiting injuries compared to Canadian-born respondents.
+Surprisingly, the percentage of injuries that required medical attention was much higher among recent immigrants compared to Canadian-born respondents, resulting in an increased risk of activity limiting injuries requiring medical attention among immigrant men compared to Canadian-born labour force participants.
 No excess risk was found among female immigrants compared to Canadian-born female labour market participants.

 Statistics from Altmetric.com

 If you wish to reuse any or all of this article please use the link below which will take you to the Copyright Clearance Center’s RightsLink service.
 You will be able to get a quick price and instant permission to reuse the content in many different ways.